Japan to Fully End COVID-19 Emergency Thurs.

 - Русский

 Tokyo, Sept.
-27 (Jiji Press)--The Japanese government is considering ending its COVID-19 state of emergency for all 19 prefectures now under the measure, including Tokyo, on Thursday as planned, it was learned Monday.
+27 (Jiji Press)--The Japanese government is set to end its COVID-19 state of emergency for all 19 prefectures now under the measure, including Tokyo, on Thursday as planned, it was learned Monday.

-The government currently has no plans to replace the novel coronavirus emergency with less strict pre-emergency designation for any of the prefectures.
-But it will make a final judgment on the matter partly by taking opinions from local governments concerned into account, informed sources said.
+The government will also end its COVID-19 pre-emergency designations for Miyagi, Fukushima, Ishikawa and five other prefectures Thursday as currently scheduled, informed sources said.

-Prime Minister Yoshihide Suga is set to confirm the policy of fully lifting the state of emergency at a meeting Monday afternoon with relevant ministers, including economic revitalization minister Yasutoshi Nishimura, who heads the state's fight against the coronavirus.
+The move comes as the government believes that new COVID-19 cases are on the decline and that the strain on the medical care systems is easing in all of the 27 prefectures, according to the sources.

-The government also plans to end its COVID-19 pre-emergency designations for Miyagi, Fukushima, Ishikawa and five other prefectures Thursday as currently scheduled, the sources said.
+Based on opinions from the local governments concerned, the central government will not replace the novel coronavirus emergency with less strict pre-emergency designation for any of the prefectures.

-The national government will formally decide the lifting of the emergency and pre-emergency at a meeting Tuesday of its coronavirus response headquarters after seeking opinions from a panel of experts earlier that day, according to the sources.
-The move comes as the government believes that new COVID-19 cases are on the decline and the strain on the medical care systems are easing in all of the 27 prefectures, the sources said.
+Chief Cabinet Secretary Katsunobu Kato told a press conference Monday that the government's basic COVID-19 policy stipulates that steps against the novel coronavirus be kept in place until the infection situation improves to the level equivalent to Stage 2, the second-lowest level in Japan's four-tier coronavirus alert scale.

 [Copyright The Jiji Press, Ltd.]